Independence in Infinite Probabilistic Databases: Introduction

-The most extensively studied class of PDBs is the class of (finite) \emph{tuple-independent} probabilistic databases \cite{DalviSuciu2004}.
-Therein, all \emph{facts} (that is, events of the form \enquote{tuple $t$ appears in relation $R$}) are stochastically independent.
-The probabilities of these events are called \emph{marginal probabilities} or \emph{marginals}.
-Due to the independence, joint probabilities of facts can easily be computed by multiplying the respective marginals.
-Thus, the probability space is already uniquely determined by the marginal probabilities of the individual facts.
-In order to specify a tuple-independent PDB, it therefore suffices to provide a list of its facts with their associated marginal probability.
-A theoretical justification for the dominant role of tuple-independent PDBs is the well-known observation that every probabilistic database can be represented as a first order (or, equivalently, relational calculus) view of a tuple-independent PDB (see \cite{Suciu+2011}).
-While such a representation is practically infeasible, we can often use constraints over tuple-independent PDBs to describe complex correlations more succinctly \cite{JhaSuciu2012,VanDenBroeckSuciu2017}.
+We note that the loss in expressive power is generally not as severe of an issue as it might seem, and can be compensated for by adding additional mechanisms on top of the representations.
+For example, every finite probabilistic database can be represented as a first order (or relational calculus) view of a tuple-independent PDB (see \cite{Suciu+2011}).
+While such a representation is infeasible for practical matters, we can often use constraints over tuple-independent PDBs to describe complex correlations more succinctly \cite{JhaSuciu2012,VanDenBroeckSuciu2017}.
 In practice, some systems working with large amounts of uncertain data directly operate under the tuple-independence assumption, for example, Knowledge Vault \cite{Dong+2014}, NELL \cite{Mitchell+2018} and DeepDive \cite{Zhang2015}.
 Even beyond tuple-independence, most existing PDB systems use independence assumptions at some point to span large probability spaces from independent building blocks \cite{Dalvi+2009}, cf. \cite{GreenTannen2006,Aggarwal2009,Suciu+2011,VanDenBroeckSuciu2017}.
 This includes block-independent disjoint PDBs \cite{DalviSuciu2007b} but also more sophisticated representations \cite{Antova+2009,Widom2009}.

+The uncertainty in probabilistic databases can come in various flavors (cf. \cite{Suciu+2011,VanDenBroeckSuciu2017}). \Cref{ex:order} exemplifies a PDB with \emph{tuple-level uncertainty}, where there is a number of possible tuples, but the presence of the individual tuples is subject to uncertainty.
+Under \emph{attribute-level uncertainty}, there is a fixed number of present tuples, but for each of them one (or more) attribute values are subject to uncertainty (cf. the discussion in \cref{ex:temprec} below).
+In general, both types of uncertainty can co-occur.